20kdc/gabien-app-r48/README.md

 # gabien-app-r48

-## "An editor for RPG Maker XP, RPG Maker VX Ace, and Ikachan.
-Also a sticky note program."
+An editor for RPG Maker 2000/2003 (support incomplete), RPG Maker XP, RPG Maker VX Ace, and Ikachan.
+Also a sticky note program.

-Firstly.
+Support for these was gained by the following:

+RPG Maker 2000/2003 (incomplete): Reading the format documentation in EasyRPG's (liblcf)[https://github.com/EasyRPG/liblcf] (I have checked, this use is fine and doesn't require a PD-breaking MIT header, which would have resulted in me splitting the repository), some guesswork, and checking the results against OneShot (legacy), Ib v1.07 and the EasyRPG Test Game.

+RPG Maker XP: Developed by examining OneShot (remake) and Ruby Quest : Undertow.
+The rendering code may thus be incomplete.

+RPG Maker VX Ace: Same, but examined games were Rave Story 2 (note - there are two versions out there.
+The real one is Polar's, and it's VX Ace-based.) and Crysalis.

+Ikachan: Ancient knowledge passed down from our elders.

+Sticky Note Program: This is really just an ancient testbed for the simpler elements of R48, don't use seriously ;)

+## Licensing and disclaimer:

 This is released into the public domain.